-The BWOs I know all come from the Baetidae family, which include Acentrella, Baetis, Plauditus, Pseudocloeon and many more.
-These mayflies often have multiple broods during the trout season and usually hatch in great numbers which makes them a hatch to be ready for.
-Blue Wing Olives generally range in size from around size #16 down to size #22 depending on the species and time of year.
-On the Wisconsin northwood trout streams I generally find them hatching in big numbers on really cloudy and rainy days when you sort of least expect it.
+We usually think of blue wing olive mayflies with the Baetidae family, which include Acentrella, Baetis, and Plauditus, and others.
+These mayflies often have multiple broods during the trout season and usually hatch in great numbers.
+It is not uncommon to witness hatching from April into September or October.
+Blue Wing Olives generally range in size from around size #16 down to size #24 depending on the species and time of year.
+The generally hatch in big numbers on cloudy and rainy days when you sort of least expect it.

-My preference is a pheasant tail nymph (PT nymph) for imitating the nymphs, in sizes #16 to #22.
+My preference is a pheasant tail nymph (PT nymph) for imitating the nymphs, in sizes #16 to #24.
 Several different types of emerger patterns are useful to imitate the different transition stages to a dun.
-These tiny mayflies seem to float a long way while trying to escape their shuck, dry their wings and finally fly away, which makes them extremely vunerable to the trout.
+The tiny mayflies seem to float a long way while trying to escape their shuck and dry their wings, which makes them extremely vulnerable to the trout.
 The dun imitations I prefer are Comparaduns with either fine deer hair or CDC wings.
 For spinners a small red spinner with white poly wings works great.